nefeli-my/askmeanything/README.md

 ## Architectures
 ### Service-Oriented Architecture (SOA)

-Regarding the implementation of the app based on SOA, it was broken down into 3 services containing the following business logic:
+The implementation of the app based on SOA is located in the `back-end` and `front-end` directories.
+It was broken down into 3 services containing the following business logic:
 * Authenticator service:
   - Register a new user